jarrid-xyz/keyper-tutorial/5-encrypt-decrypt/README.md

 # 5. Encrypt/Decrypt

-In this step, let's use the roles and keys we created earlier and encrypt and decrypt data.
+In this step, let's use the roles and keys we created earlier to encrypt and decrypt data.

 ## Encrypt

-First let's encrypt a value.
-In step 3, we've created an encryptor role, let's impersonate that role.
-[Read more on how to impersonate a gcp service account here](https://cloud.google.com/docs/authentication/use-service-account-impersonation#adc).
+First, let's encrypt a value.
+In Step 3, we created an encryptor role.
+We'll impersonate that role to perform the encryption.

-The easiest way to get the encryptor and decryptor service account email we've created earlier is by:
+To get the encryptor and decryptor service account emails, run:

 ```sh {"id":"01J4NDP1WEQHH3EVT7F07407Q3"}
 gcloud iam service-accounts list | grep cryptor
 ```

-Create credentials.json for encryptor service account.
+Create `credentials.json` for encryptor service account.

 ```sh {"cwd":"../keyper","id":"01J4NDKKTH2FV3T509BRW8TR5M"}
 export ENCRYPTOR_SERVICE_ACCOUNT_EMAIL=[Encryptor Service Account Email]